top of page

 The health benefits of sea vegetables and seaweeds (aquatic plants) have been known for thousands of years, especially in Asia, where they are prized for their nutritional content.

-Sea vegetables are marine algae that are simple organisms found both in marine salt waters as well in freshwater lakes and seas.
+Sea vegetables are marine algae in marine salt waters, freshwater lakes, and seas.
 They commonly grow on coral reefs or rocky landscapes and can grow at great depths provided that sunlight can penetrate through the water to reach them, and like plants, they require light for their survival.
-Sea vegetables are classified into three categories by color; brown, red, or green and each has a unique shape, taste, and texture.
+Sea vegetables are classified into three categories by color: brown, red, or green, and each has a unique shape, taste, and texture.

-The vast majority are edible, with only a few tropical species being poisonous.
+The vast majority are edible, with only a few poisonous tropical species.
 Some types are more revered for their appealing flavor, texture, and culinary versatility, which include dulse, nori, sea lettuce, kombu, wakame, arame, hijiki, and agar-agar.

-Eating these vegetables is not the norm for many, but there is a long history of their use throughout history.
-Dulse was first used in Iceland during the 10th century to restore strength and energy by Celts and the Vikings during their long travels, and the Irish, Scottish, and British have been using it since 1200 AD.
-China first starting using it around 2700 BC, and Japan has used six varieties since 800 AD, and today, there are 21 species seen in their diets.
+Eating these vegetables is not the norm for many, but their use is a long history.
+Dulse was first used in Iceland during the 10th century by the Celts and the Vikings during their long travels to restore strength and energy, and the Irish, Scottish, and British have been using it since 1200 AD.
+China first started using it around 2700 BC, and Japan has used six varieties since 800 AD, and today, there are 21 species seen in their diets.
 When Captain Cook visited Tonga in 1777, he was given Limu Moui (algae) to restore his health and stamina.
 In Europe, Mediterranean seaweeds were used as food and as herbal medicines by the Greeks and Romans, and red algae were used as a drying agent and to treat parasitic worms.

 Sea vegetables and seaweeds are low in fat and calories and rich in essential minerals, vitamins, and protein.
 Seaweeds provide all of the 56 minerals and trace minerals required for the body's physiological functions and contain approximately 15 times the minerals of land plants.